getify/You-Dont-Know-JS/this & object prototypes/ch3.md

 Properties have certain characteristics that can be controlled through property descriptors, such as `writable` and `configurable`.
 In addition, objects can have their mutability (and that of their properties) controlled to various levels of immutability using `Object.preventExtensions(..)`, `Object.seal(..)`, and `Object.freeze(..)`.

 Properties don't have to contain values -- they can be "accessor properties" as well, with getters/setters.
-They can also be either *enumerable* or not, which controls if they show up in `for-in` loop iterations, for instance.
+They can also be either *enumerable* or not, which controls if they show up in `for..in` loop iterations, for instance.

+You can also iterate over **the values** in data structures (arrays, objects, etc) using the ES6 `for..of` syntax, which looks for either a built-in or custom `@@iterator` object consisting of a `next()` method to advance through the data values one at a time.